Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

-As daycare facilities focus less on administrative tasks and more on quality of care, you may be expected to work with more technology, providing services like contactless check-in and check-out.
-82% of babies born in 2016 and beyond are the children of millennial parents – these parents are used to tech!
+As daycare facilities focus less on administrative tasks and more on quality of care, you may be expected to work with more technology.
+82% of babies born in 2016 and beyond are the children of millennial parents who are used to tech!

 12. Corporate Library Technician

 Now, here’s a job you probably haven’t heard of before!
-A corporate library technician is one who is employed by a specific company to help keep track of books and other records.
+A corporate library technician is employed by a specific company (such as banks and financial firms) to help keep track of books and other records.

-In addition to clerical duties like restocking library materials and keeping track of records, you might also help people find the information you need.
+In addition to clerical duties like restocking library materials and keeping track of records, you might also help people locate information.

-To qualify for this kind of job, you’ll need some on-the-job training along with an associate’s degree.
+To qualify for this role, you’ll need some on-the-job training along with an associate’s degree.
 In some places, a postsecondary certificate is also required.

 Average Pay: $38,188 (Glassdoor)